The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Results and discussion

 \subsection{Calibrations of fundamental parameters}

-In this section, we focus on exploring the main characteristics of the existing relations between the stellar properties derived for the \numCalib\ stars in the {\em calibrator sample} and their spectral types and luminosity classes.
+In this section, we focus on exploring the main characteristics of the existing relations between the stellar properties derived for the \numCalib\ stars in the {calibrator sample} and their SpTs and LCs.
 It is important to emphasize that all stellar quantities and their associated uncertainties for the stars in this sample have been derived directly, without relying on any pre-existing empirical calibration.
 Furthermore, this sample has passed rigorous quality control filters, ensuring the exclusion of stars with unreliable data related to spectroscopic analysis, distance, or photometry, thus providing a high-confidence dataset.

 Notably, this sample represents a significant improvement over those used in previous studies, both in terms of size and the characterization of spectroscopic binarity.
 For example, the widely cited work by M05, which serves as a consolidated reference, included only 45 stars and did not account for the potential SB1 status of some stars.
 While our work does not introduce any substantial modeling improvement, \citep[as was, e.g., the consideration of line-blanketing effects in][]{Martins2005}, in contrast, our dataset benefits from a homogeneous and carefully revised spectral classification by the GOSSS team \citep[e.g.,][]{Sota2011, Sota2014, MaizApellaniz2016}, along with uniformly high-quality \textit{Gaia} distances across the full sample.
 These two aspects further enhance the robustness and consistency of the derived calibrations, particularly for distance-dependent fundamental parameters.